Colombia: Inflation edges down in February

 Inflation edged down to 3.0% in February, from 3.2% in January.
 Thus, it remained within the Central Bank’s target range of 3.0% plus or minus 1.0 percentage points.
 A stronger peso has helped to push down price pressures.
 Emerging market currencies have gained ground on the Federal Reserve’s more cautious stance on interest rate hikes.

-In January—the latest month for which data is available—core consumer prices—which exclude volatile items including fresh food and fruit—rose 0.5% over the previous month, following a 0.3% month-on-month rise in December.
+In January—the latest month for which data is available—core consumer prices—which exclude volatile items including food and fuel—rose 0.5% over the previous month, following a 0.3% month-on-month rise in December.
 Meanwhile, core inflation inched down to 3.1% in January, from 3.2% in December.

 Author: Nihad Ahmed, Economist